rixx/books.rixx.de/data/to-read/sarah-schulman/conflict-is-not-abuse/index.md

   title: Conflict Is Not Abuse
 plan:
   date_added: 2020-08-13
+related_books:
+- book: chris-voss/never-split-the-difference
+  text: Another take on the positive sides of conflict and the drawbacks of conflict avoidance.
 ---

 I've been actively avoiding this book for months, might as well add it to the list.